Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 If there’s a problem with the BA system or a supporting component, the message “Service Brake Assist” may display on the dash.

-Here are the most probable reasons why:
+Here are the most plausible reasons why:

 - Faulty sensor